Chenangnon/bigpcor/README.md

 ```

 #* Use the 'pcor' function of library "ppcor"
-The following took about 428 seconds on a MAC OS Ventura 13.4.1 system with 16 GB RAM
+The following took about 430 seconds (7.2 minutes) on a MAC OS Ventura 13.4.1 system with 16 GB RAM
 ```r
 W.E. <- catch.conditions({
   Time0 <- system.time({